Golden Birthday Girl! Gigi Hadid Rings in Her 23rd Birthday with Star-Studded Bash

 Gigi Hadid took her golden birthday to the next level with a perfectly color-coordinated outfit.

-The model, who turned 23 on the April 23rd (otherwise known as a “golden birthday”) celebrated her special day with a huge star-studded bash at 1 Hotel Brooklyn Bridge in N.Y.C. with her closest friends and family by her side.
+The model, who turned 23 on April 23rd (otherwise known as a “golden birthday”) celebrated her special day with a huge star-studded bash at Brooklyn Heights Social Club at 1 Hotel Brooklyn Bridge in N.Y.C. with her closest friends and family by her side.

-In honor of Gigi’s special day, the supermodel sported a metallic gold Versace mini dress, embellished see-through pumps and even a yellow gold manicure and eye shadow moment to match.
+In honor of Gigi’s special day, the supermodel sported a metallic gold Versace mini dress, see-through Christian Louboutin pumps and even a yellow gold manicure and eye shadow moment to match.
 And it looks like the supermodel’s family members — sister Bella Hadid and mom Yolanda Hadid — decided to go with the gold theme for the night as well.

 Bella, 21, added some subtle pops of the golden hue to her ensemble, which included a leopard print slip dress featuring gold embellishments, gold hoop earrings and $795 Giuseppe Zanotti gold sandals.
 She styled her hair in a high ponytail.